ooosaretin/google-search-selenium/README.md

    ```

 4. **Download the WebDriver**:
-   - Ensure that **ChromeDriver** or the appropriate WebDriver for your browser is installed and available in your system’s PATH.
+   - Ensure that **Selenium WebDriver** or the appropriate WebDriver for your browser is installed and available in your system’s PATH.
-   - You can download **ChromeDriver** from [here](https://www.npmjs.com/package/selenium-webdriver/).
+   - You can download **Selenium WebDriver** from [here](https://www.npmjs.com/package/selenium-webdriver/) , which contains this command for installation:
+     npm install selenium-webdriver

 ## Usage